CookedLobster/infosec-docs/docs/injection/blindsqli-authbypass.md

 **Login Forms** that are connected to a Database of Users are often developed in such a way that the web Application isn't interested in the content of the Username and Password but more whether the two make a matching pair in the Users Table.

-The web application is asking the Database **"Do you Have the USERNAME `user` - PASSWOD `password` "**, and the database replies with either `(True/False)` and, depending on that answer, dictates whether the Web Application lets you proceed or not.
+The web application is asking the Database **"Do you Have the USERNAME `user` - PASSWORD `password` "**, and the database replies with either `(True/False)` and, depending on that answer, dictates whether the Web Application lets you proceed or not.

 <br/>
 <br/>